Welcome to BUS607: Data-Driven Decision-Making

 Course Description

-This is a graduate-level course.
-Explore the foundation of business analytics and how to make decisions based on data by exploring how organizations data-driven decision-making to create a competitive advantage.
-Learn how to translate analytics results into illuminating visualizations to tell a data-driven story that leaders can use to make decisions.
+In this graduate-level course, explore the foundation of business analytics and how to make decisions based on data by examining how organizations use data-driven decision-making to create a competitive advantage, and learn how to translate analytics results into illuminating visualizations to tell a data-driven story that leaders can use to make decisions.

 Course Introduction